Spain : Galicia

 Your day starts with a guided tour of Leon's magnificent gothic Cathedral which is often called the 'House of Light' and a visit to the Basilica of San Isidoro, one of the most important Romanesque churches in Spain and resting place of Leon's mediaeval monarchs.
 You will then receive your pilgrims passport at the local albergue.
 A one-hour transfer takes you to Cruz de Ferro, the highest point on the Camino, marked by a pre-Roman cross where you start your walk.
 The Camino winds downhill through fragrant pines where the Knights Templar once protected pilgrims from bandit attack.
 A path lined with wild chestnuts, cherries, peppers and fennel leads to riverside Molinaseca.

-You stay at the Casa El Palacio (breakfast included)
+You stay at Hotel El Palacio.

 Day 4: Molinaseca to O Cebreiro (15km/9.3mi)